-Site Option Could the proposed policy have likely significant effects on European sites?
-Likely activities to result as a consequence of the policy Likely effects if policy implemented European sites potentially affected Mitigation In-combination effects ED03 - Woolsbridge Industrial Estate - east site No Construction of one or more of the following: Residual waste treatment facility Bulky waste treatment facility Household recycling centre Vehicle depot Increased vehicle traffic Possible emissions from residual waste treatment facility n/a n/a n/a n/a ED04 - West Moors Petroleum Depot Yes - breeding Woodlark and Nightjar recorded within site boundary.
+Site Option Could the proposed site have likely significant effects on European sites?
+Likely activities to result as a consequence of the policy Likely effects if policy implemented European sites potentially affected Mitigation In-combination effects East Dorset • · · ED01 - Brook Road, Wimborne No n/a n/a n/a n/a n/a ED04 - West Moors Petroleum Depot Yes - breeding Woodlark and Nightjar recorded within site boundary.
 Site is bounded by European sites to west, north and east.
 Likely to be EPS reptiles on site.
-Construction of one or more of the following: Residual waste treatment facility Bulky waste treatment facility Vehicle depot Increased vehicle traffic Possible emissions from residual waste treatment facility Activities may lead to destruction of Annex I bird species breeding and foraging habitat and loss of habitat for reptiles.
+Construction of one or more of the following: - Residual waste treatment facility - Bulky waste treatment facility - Vehicle depot Increased vehicle traffic Possible emissions from residual waste treatment facility Activities may lead to destruction of Annex I bird species breeding and foraging habitat and loss of habitat for reptiles.
 Effect of emissions through proximity to adjacent European sites.
 Dorset Heaths SAC Dorset heathlands SPA Dorset Heathlands Ramsar Annex I bird species and reptile surveys needed as soon as possible.
 Bird surveys need to identify extent of Annex 1 bird use as site may be a Rufford case.
 Hard to mitigate potential effects on European sites or EPS reptiles as this site is largely undisturbed and much of it is habitat of similar quality to adjacent European sites.
-Potential for incombination effects with Christchurch & East Dorset Local Plan Part 1 - Core Strategy (2014).
+Potential for in- combination effects with Christchurch & East Dorset Local Plan Part 1 - Core Strategy (2014).
 Employment sites allocated in/around Ferndown & West Moors, including Blunts Farm, Woolsbridge Industrial Estate, Brook Road & Bailie Gate.
+ED05 - Little Canford Depot, Hampreston No - based on assumption that site is reduced in size to proposed n/a n/a n/a n/a n/a